What is a Test Case?

 Writing test cases for software takes a little practice and knowledge of the software that’s being tested.
 Well-written test cases can make your testing process smoother, and save you time in the long run.
-Using TestLodge, you can manage and organizes your test cases in an efficient way.
+By using TestLodge, you can manage and organizes your test cases in an efficient way.
 Sign up for a free demo of TestLodge today!